Which is best: Dyed vs Ceramic vs Metallic?

 Does Tint comes with a Lifetime Warranty?

 Typically Yes!
 Confident installers such as Ghost Shield Film know that their install is guaranteed to last.
-Which is why the offer a lifetime warranty on the all tint installs without losing a wink of sleep.😴
+Which is why the offer a lifetime warranty on all installs without losing a wink of sleep.😴

 Does Window Dark Tint Affect Visibility at Night?